frequency-chain/docs/pages/Basics/BasicsMessages.md

 > For example, Node A has 5 messages and Node B has 5 messages.
 If Node A posts all of the extrinsic of their messages to the mempool before B, then Node A's messages will be posted first and show up in the block earlier than B's messages.

-Contrary to other blockchains, Frequency does not implement the concept of ‘tips’ to submit messages sooner.

 Messages off-chain are encouraged to use optional timestamps.
 Due to the nature of timestamps, ordering cannot be guaranteed for off-chain messages.
 Message replies to off-chain messages are recorded in response to the initial message in which case message ordering is canonical.

 ## Retrieving from the Chain: